Trick-or-treat IN Disneyland? You bet!

-Once again, Mickey’s Halloween Party at Disneyland is sold out, long before the last event.
-For the price, it’s one of the best values you could ask for at a theme park.
-Not only is it one of the rare times you can enter the park in costume, but also you have the chance to “trick-or-treat” throughout the different lands.
-And you can enjoy the special Halloween-only merchandise, attractions, and treats that come out only during this season.
-Plus, you can enter the park 3 hours before the event to take advantage of food, attractions, and early shopping!
-This year, Disneyland even added a new premium event inside the event.
+Once again, Mickey’s Halloween Party at Disneyland is almost sold out, even before the first event.
+And prices continue to go up each year as the party’s popularity increases.
+Just two years ago, prices were only between $77 and $84 and now it’s nearly $20-40 MORE!
+But even for the increase in price, even as crowded as it can be, it’s still one of the best values you could ask for at a theme park.
+Not only is it one of the rare times you can enter the park in costume, but also have the chance to “trick-or-treat” throughout the different lands.
+And the candy and treats Disneyland offers aren’t cheap candy like Smarties or Tootsie Rolls (although I think some stations do have them).
+They give you the good stuff like Kit Kat and Butterfinger and Snickers.

 Type: Holiday Event

 Specialty: Trick or treating in Disneyland with special features for guests